-1. ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES corporation that qualifies as a real estate investment trust ("REIT").
+1. ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

+Wells Real Estate Investment Trust, Inc. (the "Company") is a Maryland corporation that qualifies as a real estate investment trust ("REIT").
 The Company is conducting an offering for the sale of a maximum of 40,000,000 (exclusive of 2,200,000 shares available pursuant to the Company's dividend reinvestment plan) shares of common stock, \$.01 par value per share, at a price of \$10 per share.
 The Company will seek to acquire and operate commercial properties, including, but not limited to, office buildings, shopping centers, business and industrial parks, and other commercial and industrial properties, including properties which are under construction, are newly constructed, or have been constructed and have operating histories.
 All such properties may be acquired, developed, and operated by the Company alone or jointly with another party.
 The Company is likely to enter into one or more joint ventures with affiliated entities for the acquisition of properties.
 In connection with this, the Company may enter into joint ventures for the acquisition of properties with prior or future real estate limited partnership programs sponsored by Wells Capital, Inc. (the "Advisor") or its affiliates.